GenieFramework/SwagUI.jl/README.md

 ## Installation

 The package hasn't been published to [General](https://github.com/JuliaRegistries/General) yet, so it can be added only through the GitHub.
-The following commands explains the process.
+The following commands explain the process.

 ```julia
 julia> ]